catinahat85/GitGudAtCloudNative/learning-resources/cloudcomputing/README.md

-# Study Notes for Cloud Certification Exams
+# Cloud Computing Certification Exams Learning Resources

-Welcome to the **Study Notes** page for cloud certification exams and related technologies!
+Welcome to the **Learning resources** page for cloud certification exams and related technologies!
 Here you'll find resources, notes, and recommended study material to help you prepare for various **cloud certifications**.
 Whether you’re studying for AWS, Azure, Google Cloud, Kubernetes, or DevOps certifications, this page is packed with insights and links to helpful content.

-## Certification Study Videos
+## Certification Study Cram Videos

 Here are some curated YouTube videos to help reinforce your knowledge on cloud computing, cloud-native technologies, and DevOps principles.
 These videos cover essential topics and are a great resource for anyone studying for certifications.